mworion/MountWizzard4/docs/source/explain_main.rst

 Manage Model Tab
 ----------------
+Once you have made a model or you have an actual model in mount, MW4 will download the data and the name list of all in the mount stored models.
+You than could work with this data.

 .. image:: _static/explain_manage_model_tab.png
     :align: center

+Area 1: Model Errors
+^^^^^^^^^^^^^^^^^^^^
+A polar diagram shows the distribution of the model points and it's errors.
+The errors are absolute numbers.

+Area 2: Optimizing Model
+^^^^^^^^^^^^^^^^^^^^^^^^
+Once you have the model downloaded (which does MW4 automatically when starting up), optimizations could be done.
+The might be some really bad point in the model you would like to remove.
+You could also do it automatically until you reached a certain target RMS.

+.. note::   It is not recommended to overshoot the optimization and only go for lowest
+            numbers.
+As the model should reflect all deviations from reproducible errors to ground truth, the model errors are real.

+Area 3: Models in Mount
+^^^^^^^^^^^^^^^^^^^^^^^
+The 10micron mount could store a recent number of models internally.
+The actual active model has no name.
+So loading or saving means loading a stored model to the actual space or saving the actual space to a certain name.
+You can't save a model to disk.
+All models stored in the mount itself will stay there.
+I do not know the maximum number, but over time it does not make sense to keep to much of it.
+If you would store models to disk, please refer to build
+model: MW4 stored any build model to disk in parallel.
+So you can access the data even without having the model stored in the mount computer.

 Satellite Tab
 -------------
+The mount supports satellite tracking.
+There is a database in the mount (which could be updated), from where you could select from.

+MW4 goes a different way: As this satellite data out dates within 2 weeks or less and looses precision very quickly, it maintains the databases outside the mount and only programs the single satellite data from a satellite you have selected.
+MW4 won't touch the internal database.

 .. image:: _static/explain_satellite_tab.png
     :align: center

+Area 1: Select Satellite Database
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+MW4 needs an online connection for updating the database.
+Still there will be data for testing and experiencing the functions there, but this data will be out dated from the beginning on.

+.. note::   Satellite tracking data should be not older than some days.
+You will loose
+            precision and might not see the satellite in your FOV.
+So internet connection is strongly recommended for using satellite tracking.

+MW4 provides some recent online databases from where you could select from.
+The satellites in the database is shown in area 2.

+Area 2: Select active Satellite
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+All available satellites are shown in this list in order of the satellite number.
+If there is already a satellite selected in your mount, MW4 will retrieve this data and makes selection accordingly.

+Selecting a new satellite out of this list will immediately program it's data to the mount computer an get calculate the necessary data shown in area 3.

+Area 3: Calculation and Data
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The selected satellite data is shown.
+Please have a look to the age of the data.
+MW4 will show in colors if that data is too old for good tracking.
+Some of the calculations (like the actual satellite position is calculated by MW4, some of this data like Start / End time is retrieved from mount computer.
+But you should not need to care about it.
+Once a correct data set is calculated and is valid, the tracking commands (area 4) are enabled.

+Area 4: Satellite Tracking
+^^^^^^^^^^^^^^^^^^^^^^^^^^
+With start satellite tracking the mount will slew directly to the satellite position in orbit.
+If the satellite is below horizon or your horizon limits, the mount will slew to the point where the satellite will rise over horizon the first time and will wait for that moment.
+As soon as the satellite rises, the mount will track the satellite.

+Stop satellite track should stop tracking the satellite immediately. for some reasons this might happen correctly as there is no dedicated mount commend for this behaviour.
+You might need to "Stop" the mount or try it multiple time.
+This will be improved with next firmware versions.

 Power Tab
 ---------
+If you have a Pegasus UPB (version 1 or version 2) configured, this tab will show up.
+It enables you to review some data and uses the functionality of UPB directly from MW4.

 .. image:: _static/explain_power_tab.png
     :align: center

+Area 1: Data UPB
+^^^^^^^^^^^^^^^^
+Most of the data and functions are available on this part.

+Area 2: Changing UPB
+^^^^^^^^^^^^^^^^^^^^
+The functions / data in this area is adapted to the version of UPB and changes depending to which version you have in use.

 Relay Tab
 ---------